Klasnov/BlockchainExperiment/README.md

 ### Copyright

-The initial version of this lab course was created by Yanming Shao and is licensed under the MIT License.
+The initial version of this lab course was created by Kai Lei and Yanming Shao, while it's licensed under the MIT License.